MicrosoftDocs/office-365-management-api/office-365-management-api/get-started-with-office-365-management-apis.md

 http://www.mycompany.com/myapp/?code=AAABAAAAvPM1KaPlrEqdFSB...
 ```

-Your application will use this authorization code to obtain an access token from Azure AD, from which the tenant ID can be extracted.
-Once you have extracted and stored the tenant ID, you can obtain subsequent access tokens without requiring the tenant admin to log in.
+Your application uses this authorization code to obtain an access token from Azure AD, from which the tenant ID can be extracted.
+After you have extracted and stored the tenant ID, you can obtain subsequent access tokens without requiring the tenant admin to sign in.

-## Requesting access tokens from Azure AD
+## Request access tokens from Azure AD

 There are two methods for requesting access tokens from Azure AD:

-1. The [Authorization Code Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx) involves a tenant admin granting explicit consent, which returns an authorization code to your application.
+- The [Authorization Code Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx) involves a tenant admin granting explicit consent, which returns an authorization code to your application.
 Your application then exchanges the authorization code for an access token.
 This method is required to obtain the initial consent that your application needs to access the tenant data by using the API, and this first access token is needed in order to obtain and store the tenant ID.

-2. The [Client Credentials Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645543.aspx) allows your application to request subsequent access tokens as old ones expire, without requiring the tenant admin to log in and explicitly grant consent.
+- The [Client Credentials Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645543.aspx) allows your application to request subsequent access tokens as old ones expire, without requiring the tenant admin to sign in and explicitly grant consent.
 This method must be used for applications that run continuously in the background calling the APIs once the initial tenant admin consent has been granted.

-### Requesting an access token using the authorization code
+### Request an access token using the authorization code

-After a tenant admin grants consent, your application will receive an authorization code as a query string parameter when Azure AD redirects the tenant admin to your designated URL.
+After a tenant admin grants consent, your application receives an authorization code as a query string parameter when Azure AD redirects the tenant admin to your designated URL.

 ```http
 http://www.mycompany.com/myapp/?code=AAABAAAAvPM1KaPlrEqdFSB...
 ```

-Your application will make an HTTP REST POST to Azure AD to exchange the authorization code for an access token.
+Your application makes an HTTP REST POST to Azure AD to exchange the authorization code for an access token.
 Because the tenant ID is not yet known, the POST will be to the "common" endpoint, which does not have the tenant ID embedded in the URL:

 ```http
 https://login.windows.net/common/oauth2/token